CloudBees: History

 In September 2014, CloudBees stopped offering runtime PaaS services and began to focus on its enterprise Jenkins for on-premises and cloud-based continuous delivery.
 Also in 2014, Kohsuke Kawaguchi, the lead developer and founder of Jenkins, became CloudBees' CTO.

 In 2016, the company added a Software as a Service (SaaS) version of its continuous delivery software.

-In February 2018, CloudBees acquired cloud-based continuous delivery company Codeship.
+In February 2018, CloudBees acquired the cloud-based continuous delivery company Codeship.

 In 2019, CloudBees acquired Electric Cloud and Rollout.

 In 2020, Kawaguchi left his role as CTO of CloudBees to found a new company, Launchable.

 In 2021, CloudBees announced CloudBees Compliance, a compliance and risk analysis capability platform for software delivery.
 CloudBees raised $150 million in a series F funding round in December 2021.

 In 2022, CloudBees announced the acquisition of ReleaseIQ, a SaaS-based offering, to expand the company’s DevSecOps capabilities.